Inside Democrats' witness fiasco

 But that speedy resolution came after several hours of utter uncertainty.

 While Senate Majority Leader Chuck Schumer (D-N.Y.) and his members had prepared for the possibility of voting on witnesses, they got no warning that the lead House prosecutor was about to force a vote that could have prolonged the trial for days or weeks.
-The impeachment managers spent Friday night and Saturday morning wrestling with the question themselves, according to Democratic sources.
+The impeachment managers spent Friday night and Saturday morning wrestling with the question themselves and made the final decision at the last minute, according to Democratic sources.

 The managers debated until 3 a.m.
 Saturday on how to proceed, according to two Democrats familiar with the negotiations.
 Schumer communicated to them that his 50-member caucus would support whatever decision they landed on.